neilramaswamy/structured-streaming/docs/guides/stateful/deduplication.md

+# Deduplication

-Very frequently, data sources have duplicate records.
-This mostly happens because many data systems only have at-least-once guarantees, so the same record can get delivered multiple times.
-For example, a web server might be trying to send a write to a database cluster; if the web server has a retry mechanism that isn't idempotent, it could produce that record many times.
-In that case, those records records would be duplicated!
+Data sources frequently have duplicate records.
+This occurs because many data systems only have _at-least-once_ guarantees, which means that the same record can get delivered to the source system multiple times.
+For example, a web server might be trying to send a write to a database cluster.
+If that web server has a retry mechanism that isn't idempotent, that record could be produced and written multiple times.
+The result is duplicate records in the source.

-As a result, deduplication of streams is needed.
-You can deduplicate on one or more columns, and you can simply pass the columns on which you want to deduplicate to a deduplication function.
-There are two such deduplication functions:
+To resolve this, deduplication of streaming data is needed.
+You can deduplicate on one or more columns, and you can simply pass the columns on which you want to deduplicate data to a deduplication method.

+## What are the eduplication methods?

+Spark has two deduplication methods:

-- `dropDuplicatesWithinWatermark`: this function will hold onto duplicates for at-least as much time as the watermark duration in your job.
-As a result, it will perform state removal (using the watermark), which is good for scalability.
+- `dropDuplicatesWithinWatermark`: This method holds onto duplicates for at-least as much time as the watermark duration in your job.
+As a result, this method performs state removal (using the watermark).
+Deduplication using a watermark is more scalable than without watermarking because less memory is required as the watermark places a bound on the amount of memory required for deduplication.
-- `dropDuplicates`: this function should be used when you want _global_ deduplication across your entire stream.
-Beware!
-Global deduplication requires unbounded amounts of memory, so unless you're sure your stream is low-cardinality, don't use this!
+- `dropDuplicates`: This method is used when you want _global_ deduplication across your entire stream.
+Global deduplication requires unbounded amounts of memory, and is therefore less scalable.

+!!! warning
+    Do not use the `dropDuplicates method unless you are sure that your data stream has low cardinality.
+Otherwise, you may encounter out of memory errors.

 ???+ abstract "API Reference"